AllenSWDB/allenswdb.github.io/databook/physiology/ephys/np-ultra/npultra-psychedelics-accessing-data.md

 ```

 ## Stimulus data
-The only timing-based visual stimulation used during these experiments were Gabor patches presented at various orientations and locations on the screen during receptive field mapping epochs.
+The visual stimulus used during these experiments were Gabor patches presented at various orientations and locations on the screen during receptive field mapping epochs.
 To find trial-specific information for visual stimuli:

 ```{code-cell} ipython3
 # load the stimulus table